bmaclach/GameStructureLanguage/4TB3Project/README.md

 # 4TB3Project

 To build the software and run the examples, run `cabal run`.
-The examples will be built to the Example/ directory.
+The examples will be built to the Examples/ directory.
+To run an example, navigate to the Examples directory and run `python examplename.py`, replacing "examplename" with the filename for the example you want to run.
+Note that all examples have been tested with Python 3, and there are no guarantees as to whether they will work with Python 2.

 To run the tests, run `cabal test`.